-7.3.1 Product Sampling
+7.3.1 Product Sampling and Handling

-Product sampling is a potential source of personnel exposure to 2EHN.
-Design and procedures should be developed to minimize exposure of personnel and the environment to 2EHN.
+Product sampling and handling is a potential source of personnel exposure to 2-EHN.
+Design and procedures should be developed to minimise exposure of personnel and the environment to 2-EHN.

-7.3.2 Product Handling -Loading, Unloading, Pumping
+7.3.2 Product Loading, Unloading, Pumping